-Despite the benefits of setting goals at work, the stats surrounding such initiatives are grim: studies show a whopping 93% of employees are unable to tie their actions to organizational goals.
+Despite the benefits of setting goals at work, the stats surrounding such initiatives are grim.
+Studies show a whopping 93% of employees are unable to tie their actions to organizational goals.

-To make goal-setting easier to comprehend, we created this guide to ensure everyone at a company — from executives to employees — can understand why, how, and when to set goals.
+But don’t worry — Kazoo’s got you.
+We created this guide to ensure everyone at a company — from executives to employees — can understand why, how, and when to set goals.

 Read on to learn…

-- What is a Goal?
+- What is a goal?

-- Goaling Methods (SMART Goals and OKRs)
+- Goaling methods (SMART goals and OKRs)

-- The Six Types of Goals
+- Six types of goals

 1. Goals and objectives are the end-point, the desired result of your work.

 2. Strategy is the “how,” the high-level approach needed to achieve a goal.